Nella1a/pjct-node-1-random-color-generator/readme.md

 ## How it works

-User enters command in the command line
+User enters command in the command line.
 Application returs a pattern of '#' that match color choice (in hex code).
-Color choice can be either:
+Possible color choice (command line input)

-- random color
+- random color (e.g. node index.js)
-- random color and request of a specific hue (green / red / blue)
+- random color and request of a specific hue - green / red / blue (e.g. node index.js green)
-- random color and request of a specific hue and luminosity (light / dark)
+- random color and request of a specific hue and luminosity -light / dark (e.g. node index.js green dark)